aniket-257/Cravy/README.md

 - Virtual DOM nothing but a Javascript Object (Object(Virtual DOM) comparison is faster than comparing two Actual DOM)

 # 2 Types of Routing

 - Client Side Routing
 - Server Side Routing

+React re-renders child components when the parent re-renders because it treats components as functions.
+React can’t know if the output is the same, so it calls them again — unless you tell it not to using React.memo, useMemo, or useCallback.